U.S. drillers add oil and gas rigs for third week in four -Baker Hughes

 July 2 (Reuters) - U.S. energy firms added oil and natural gas rigs for a third time in four weeks as oil prices rose to their highest since 2018, prompting some drillers to return to the wellpad.

-The oil and gas rig count, an early indicator of future output, rose by 5 to 475 in the week to July 2, its highest since April 2020, energy services firm Baker Hughes Co (BKR.N) said in its closely followed report on Friday. , , .
+The oil and gas rig count, an early indicator of future output, rose by 5 to 475 in the week to July 2, its highest since April 2020, energy services firm Baker Hughes Co said in its closely followed report on Friday.
+RIG-USA-BHIRIG-OL-USA-BHIRIG-GS-USA-BHI.

 Our Standards: The Thomson Reuters Trust Principles.